will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 else:
  vy = read(y)
 ```
 we may not be able to determine the full set of keys to read upfront based only an initial read set.
 So, the read phase may actually be several, iterative sub-phases, each of which may modify the sets $$K_w$$ and $$K_v$$.
 The assumption is that, for loop-free transactions code, this should terminate at a fixed point after a finite number rounds, though in the most general case (e.g. in presence of loops) this may not hold.
-Note that this basic partially appears via the notion of *dependent transactions* in Calvin, though I'm not sure if they exactly generalized this notion to the multi-round read case (e.g. requiring multiple rounds of reconnaissance reads).
+Note that this basic concept partially appears via the notion of *dependent transactions* in Calvin, though I'm not sure if they exactly generalized this notion to the multi-round read case (e.g. requiring multiple rounds of reconnaissance reads).